Skip to main content

 However, note that legislation which passed in December 2019 removed access to the main residence exemption entirely for non-residents from 1 July 2020 - with only some minor exceptions.
 This discriminatory piece of legislation has adversely affected many expatriates who have retained homes in Australia and no decision to sell Australian property should now be made without prior tax advice.
 Additionally, as non-residents, any buyer of your property may be required to pay foreign resident capital gains withholding (FRCGW) of 12.5% of the purchase price to the ATO, subject to some exemptions which should be discussed with an adviser.

 You also need to note that tax changes implemented in 2012 removed the 50% CGT tax discount for non-residents from that point in time, making it less attractive financially to retain a property in Australia.
-It may also have been in your best interests to have the property professionally valued at the end of the six-year period and as at May, 2012 to lock in the amount subject to CGT exemption and 50% discount.
 The UAE does not levy CGT, but for expats living in other countries, such as the US and UK, there may also be a local CGT liability associated with the sale of their Australian house even if subject to a full or partial CGT exemption in Australia.

 Because of all these complexities our view is that no expatriate should sell Australian property without specific prior professional tax advice regarding the consequences and to ensure that the process is managed as tax effectively as possible.